 Customizations are available so that you and your team are able to collect the details you want from the field in a way to stay organized and efficient.

-Select the account you would like to create a check-in for
+Open the Account Details of the account you would like to create a check-in for.

 Once you create the check-in, it will be time- and date-stamped.